Sangili Bungili Kadhava Thorae: Production

 In December 2015, Jiiva announced that he would work on a new film to be directed by newcomer Ike, an erstwhile assistant of Kamal Haasan.
 Raja Rani Productions Atlee would work on the film as the producer alongside Fox Star Studios, while Sridivya would play the lead female role.
 Jiiva revealed that he shared a good comfort level with both Ike and Atlee, who he had worked with during the making of Nanban (2012).
 He further stated that the film would be reminiscent of the horror comedy films earlier made by director Priyadarshan.

 The film began production during March 2016 with the first schedule held in Pazhani.
-The title of the film, Sangili Bungili Kadhava Thorae (name of a song from Muni 2: Kanchana) was also unveiled during the first schedule.
+The title of the film, Sangili Bungili Kadhava Thorae (name of a song from Kanchana) was also unveiled during the first schedule.
 Actors Jai and Akshara Gowda appeared in cameo roles as a NRI couple in the film, and shot for the film during the first week of the shoot.